Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-2-Brute Force Detection/README.md

 Destination IP: 192.168.109.129
 ```

-The successful authentication occurred immediately after multiple failed attempts, indicating that valid credentials may have been obtained.
+The successful authentication occurred immediately after multiple failed attempts.
+This was followed by **Event ID 4672 (Special Privileges Assigned)**, providing additional evidence that the authenticated session received elevated privileges.
+Together, these events confirm that the brute-force attack resulted in a successful login.

 ---